 - Provide uniform standards for notification and requesting state resources.

 - Interview/survey municipal and state spill report/response program staff to understand overarching trends and solutions.

 - Research existing reporting services/software to identify potential resources.

-- Recommendations for development or identification of a customizable database and linked phone system.
+- Develop recommendations for development or identification of a customizable database and linked phone system.

 Task 1: Project management and semi-annual reports